 In addition to products developed in-house, we also pursue brand extensions through strategic partnerships, licensing agreements, and brand collaborations.
-We currently have licenses in place for eyewear; collegiate (NCAA); bedding; technology accessories; stationery/drinkware; sleepwear and loungewear; certain footwear; female shaving products; outdoor furniture, accessories, and décor; wallpaper and luxury vinyl tile; and pickle ball racquets and accessories.
-We also have licensing agreements with Disney Consumer Products, Warner Brothers Consumer Products, Peanuts Worldwide, and certain U.S. Military forces.
+We currently have licenses in place for eyewear; bedding; technology accessories; stationery/drinkware; sleepwear and loungewear; outdoor furniture, accessories, and décor; and wallpaper.
+We also have licensing agreements with Disney Consumer Products, Warner Brothers Consumer Products, Peanuts Worldwide, Crocs, Gillette, Totes, NCAA (collegiate), and certain U.S. Military forces.
 We will continue to look for the right strategic partners and licensees that can augment the brand and provide established distribution networks for certain categories of business.
+Additional arrangements will be launched in fiscal 2024.

 Pura Vida.
 Pura Vida continues to develop new styles and re-invent existing styles.
 We have a cross-functional team that aligns product development with merchandising to strategically manage the design process.
 Our cross-functional team attends trade shows and performs market research to develop what we believe will be on-trend products that communicate and emulate the "pura vida" lifestyle.
-We also pursue brand extensions through licensing agreements and we have partnered with Shark Week, Warner Brothers Consumer Products, Disney Consumer Products, Sanrio, and other companies that are consistent with our brand.
+We also pursue brand extensions through licensing agreements and we have partnered with Discovery, Warner Brothers Consumer Products, Disney Consumer Products, Sanrio, and other companies that are consistent with our brand.